-Description of Age groups
+Description Age groups

 Cadets U18

 Adults +18

-24.1.3 Class division - Due to the many differences in martial arts styles, the colour of the belt (Japanese Kyu ranking or other grading) cannot apply to all.
+39.1.3 Class division - Due to the many differences in martial arts styles, the color of the belt (Japanese Kyu ranking or other grading) may not apply to all.

-The following guidance will serve as the basis for determining the appropriate classification of an athlete.
-Years of experience will be the common factor in determining an athlete's eligibility in an event.
+The following guidance will as the basis for determining the appropriate classification of an athlete.
+Years of experience will the common factor in determining an athlete's eligibility in an event.

-Description of the Martial arts experience in years WMAC belt
+Description Martial arts experience in years WMAC belt

 Beginners 1 to 3 years Yellow - Blue

 Advanced More than 3 years Red, Brown

 Black belt Various Black

-24.1.4 Weight classes - Weight classes are divided into the specific classes see overview. (see Article 14 - General Rules)
+39.1.4 Weight classes - Weight classes are divided into the specific classes see overview.
+Article 14 - General Rules)